SteinCode/TransferGo-Offline-Task/README.md

 ## Capabilities

--   Can send sms via two different channels (providers), if one of the channels is down, another will be used.
+-   Can send sms via two different channels (providers). \
+-   if one of the SMS channels is down, another will be used.
 -   Can send an email via one channel.
 -   Logs usage tracking to dev_notifications.log.
+-   SMS providers can be configured by priority or enabled/disabled in `services.yaml`.

 ## External tools used